ON SAILING & OUR BOATS:

 How do I get to the Camp?

 Camp Chingachgook is about 45 minutes from Saratoga Springs, an hour and 15 minutes from Albany or Schenectady.
-Directions and maps
+Address and map

 Is the Camp accessible?

 Yes, there is good access to the waterfront, and our new dock and waterfront headquarters is a completely accessible structure, including an elevator to the top deck.
 The Camp has an accessible bathroom near the waterfront that’s big enough to change clothes in.
 There is plenty of parking, and we have crushed gravel walkways leading to the waterfront.
 If you need help getting around, just ask!
 We have volunteers and staff on hand to assist.